 How To Launch Marketplace For Services the Right Way

-If you have ever come across an online marketplace, you know how intriguing they can be once you find them.
+If you have ever come across an online marketplace, you know how intriguing it can be once you find them.
 Online marketplaces combine all the positive points of an online business but without the heavy load of buying any inventory or worrying about supply.
-An online service marketplace is a discovery platform that allows suppliers and customers to meet at one place.
+According to reports from Forrester, at least 1/3rd of US business is routed through e-commerce, and of that at least 63% is performed through marketplace apps.
+An online service marketplace is a discovery platform that allows suppliers and customers to meet in one place.
 Instead of managing inventory for services; these platforms just provide a place where customers can meet service providers and avail services from them.
 A great example of a service marketplace is Handy, which is a place where customers can find handymen when they need help with household services.
 Service marketplaces are similar to other marketplaces but instead of buying goods customers come here to avail services.

 Service marketplaces have become popular over the years because they allow customers to find different service providers in one place allowing them to select the one most suitable for them.
 Gone are the days of yellow pages, where people would have to look up others to get their contacts and then individually contact them.
 Now you get all the information you need in front of you, making it easy to make an informed choice.